Aman697484/Aman697484/README.md

-👋 HI THERE, I’m Aman Singh
+👋 HI THERE!, I’m Aman Singh

 - A passionate AI/ML developer dedicated to continuous learning, building real-world solutions, and contributing to meaningful projects in Artificial Intelligence, Deep Learning, and Generative AI.